Skip to content

 Sourced: Flickr, Burns Library

-He attended St. Columb’s College, where he met famous Derry author and Nobel Laureate: Seamus Heaney.
-They both attended Queen’s University Belfast, here Deane gained a B.A and Masters Degree in English.
+He attended St. Columb’s College, where he met famous Derry author and Nobel Laureate Seamus Heaney.
+They both attended Queen’s University Belfast, where Deane earned a B.A and master’s Degree in English.
 He later completed his PhD at Pembroke College, Cambridge.
 The title of his PhD was “The Reception and Reputation of Some Thinkers of the French Enlightenment in England between 1789 and 1824”.
-Following his PhD, he moved to the U.S and lectured in Berkeley.
+Following his PhD, he moved to the U.S. and lectured in Berkeley.

-Then, in the 1960s he returned to Dublin and lectured at University College Dublin and was made Professor of Modern English and American Literature.
-He remained in this position until 1993 and then became Professor of English and Donald and Marilyn Keough Chair of Irish Studies at the University of Notre Dame.
+Then, in the 1960s, he returned to Dublin, lectured at University College Dublin, and was made Professor of Modern English and American Literature.
+He remained in this position until 1993 and became Professor of English and Donald and Marilyn Keough Chair of Irish Studies at the University of Notre Dame.
 Throughout his teaching career, he also became a very successful author, a member of the Royal Irish Academy and a founding director of the Field Day Theatre Company.

 From the beginning of his literary career, he showed great talent and won many awards.
 His first novel “Reading in the Dark” has been translated into over 20 languages and is known worldwide.
 It is one of his most famous novels and has been awarded many prestigious prizes:

-Throughout his life work, you can see that his Derry heritage and the troubles inspired his writing.
-His first autobiographical novel “Reading in the Dark” remains his most famous and renowned work within the world of Literature.
+Throughout his life, his Derry heritage and troubles inspired his writing.
+His first autobiographical novel, “Reading in the Dark,” remains his most famous and renowned work in the world of Literature.

 Did you enjoy reading about some of Derry’s most famous authors in the world of Literature?
 Have you read any of their pieces?
 Please let us know in the comments below!